 2.1 A person may apply for the Award or a nomination may be made on their behalf.

-2.2 The eligibility criteria for the Award shall alternate.
-In odd-numbered years, the Award shall be open to all candidates.
-In even-numbered years, candidates shall have been employed in science for no more than ten cumulative years since the year of submission of their doctoral thesis.
+2.2 The eligibility criteria for the Award shall differ every third year, when candidates who have been employed in science for no more than ten cumulative years since the year of submission of their doctoral thesis become eligible.
+In all other years all members are eligible, regardless of the time since their doctoral thesis was submitted.

 2.3 A candidate must be a current member of the Society and have had five years’ residence in New Zealand during their working life.